Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Harsher voices that are a bit more mid-range-forward may fare better with a microphone that can compensate for that, whereas deeper baritones or sopranos will sound smooth and full.

-We will say that if you have slightly more expensive microphones on hand, such as the U 47 or M 49, you’ll probably stop using the U 87 Ai as your primary vocal microphone.
+I will say that if you have slightly more expensive microphones on hand, such as the U 47 or M 49, you’ll probably stop using the U 87 Ai as your primary vocal microphone.

 That being said, it’s still one of the better microphones you could have on deck for this purpose.

-We would not use this microphone for live recordings on account of the fact that it’s a fairly expensive microphone to be traveling with.
+I wouldn’t use this microphone for live recordings on account of the fact that it’s a fairly expensive microphone to be traveling with.
 Even the richest musicians in the world, whether it be Paul McCartney or Kanye West, would rather opt for a Shure SM58 over a U 87 Ai.

 Regardless of whether or not it would be a fair contender for this particular application, there are a myriad of microphones which are far more reasonable and better suited for live applications.